li-cuny/ET-581_Lectrure/sep18.md

 ## Using Nested Loops

 Instead of repeating the same loop for each number,
-we use another `for` loop to handle multiple passes.
+we use another `for` loop to handle repeated sort on number.

 ```java
 for (int i = 0; i < arr.length; i++) { // repeat n times